gsoules/MkDocs/digital-archive/docs/archivist/what-gets-searched.md

 ## Scoring

-The searching logic assigns a score to each item that results from a keyword search.
+The searching logic assigns a score to each item that results from a *keyword* search.
-The higher the score, the more relevant the result is.
+The higher the score, the more relevant the result.
 Higher scoring items appear in the search results above lower scoring items.

 When the searched-for keywords appear in the item's **_Title_**, that item's score is increased because the